 When customers sense that you are sincerely sorry, it usually diffuses the situation.
 Don’t put the blame on any other person or department.
 Just say, “I’m sorry about that.”

-The bottom line is that you have to extend your vision and see the value customer complaints camouflaged and make the best out of it.
+The bottom line is that you have to extend your vision and see the value of customer complaints camouflaged and make the best out of it.

 #9.
 Document your customer issues